zlehmann/js-ajax-fetch-lab-v-000/README.md

 there, so before you commit and push, make sure you set `return ''` in the `getToken` function.
 NEVER give out your token or check it into GitHub!

 1. Fork [this][fetchlab] repository in the `forkRepo` function.
-Display the JSON result in the `results` div by calling `showResults`.
-Read more about forking in the [GitHub Forks API documentation][forks]. **_You should only be raising issues on your forked copy of the repository — not on the repo owned by learn-co-curriculum_**.
+Read more about forking in the [GitHub Forks API documentation][forks].
+If done correctly, the response, once converted to JSON, should contain information about your personal fork of the repo.
+Pass this JSON data into `showResults`.

-2. In `showResults`, display the repo information in the browser by appending html with a link to the repository URL to the DOM.
+2. In `showResults`, write code to display a link to the forked repo url (`json.html_url`).
+Append this link to the `results` div.

 3. Navigate to your forked repository (using the link in your html!) and enable Issues by clicking on the `Settings` tab and checking `Issues`.
 They will